Jason-Whitmore/rl_aao/README.md

 In order to determine the performance of the AAO algorithm, an experiment will be conducted to determine learning efficiency compared to a more traditional algorithm.

-### Baseline algorithm: TD SAO
+### Baseline algorithm: SAO

 The One Step Actor Critic algorithm is a traditional DRL algorithm due to it's simplicity and ease of implementation.
-However, in it's normal form, the algorithm only maximizes the value of a single start state.
+However, in its normal form, the algorithm only maximizes the value of a single start state.
 Instead, the algorithm must be modified to maximize the value at every state.
 This is done in order to match the optimization objectives of the AAO algorithm, which also makes for a fairer comparison between the two algorithms.